 Shopping streets are public places, the core of 20-minute neighbourhoods, where we as a community build wealth, access goods and services, meet and socialise.
 They also act as transport corridors, moving people between suburbs.
 Our challenge is to make our shopping streets better for business by attracting regular, repeat patronage from local residents.

-We advocate for Yarra’s shopping streets to be upgraded with wider footpaths, trees, bicycle lanes and level access tram stops; cars share a lane with trams and shoppers park on side streets.
+We advocate for Yarra’s shopping streets to be upgraded with wider footpaths, bicycle lanes, level access tram stops and more trees; cars share a lane with trams and shoppers park on side streets.
 For our 20 metre wide tram-based shopping streets, we call this the ‘Melbourne Shopping Street’ reference design.

-The ‘Melbourne Shopping Street’ reference design offers the best ‘movement’ capacity, compared with other designs, because it prioritises the two modes with the highest people carrying capacity – trams and cycling.
+The ‘Melbourne Shopping Street’ reference design offers more ‘movement’ capacity than existing conditions, because it prioritises the two modes with the highest people carrying capacity – trams and cycling.
 Other possible street layouts carry fewer people, because trams are slowed by cars and because a sub-standard bicycle lane won’t attract many people.
-Our ‘better for trams‘ describes how trams can travel faster when cars can’t overtake, and our ‘bicycle lane capacity‘ page shows how a best-practice bicycle lane can transport more people in peak hour than a car lane.
+Our ‘better for trams‘ describes how trams can travel faster when cars can’t overtake, and the best-practice bicycle lane transports more people than either a parking lane or a peak-hour car lane.

 The ‘Melbourne Shopping Street’ reference design aligns with the ‘Linear Barcelona Model’ as proposed in ‘Transforming Australian Cities’:

-Ferdinand Bolstraat in Amsterdam shows how a tram-based shopping street can thrive while also moving many people.
+This video shows Ferdinand Bolstraat in Amsterdam, a thriving tram-based shopping street that also moves many people.
 The ‘Melbourne Shopping Street’ reference design is similar, but with two tram/car lanes instead of one.

 The following pages describe specific streets in more detail: